By MICHAEL MASON

 The beauty of the design sprint process is that, no matter what, the team walks away with invaluable insights from the week.
 Validation is usually desired but, then again, stakeholder criticism can be just as helpful.

-It is important to point out that this has been nothing more than an elementary overview of the design sprint process.
-To more thoroughly learn about design sprints, read Sprint.
-This book was written by Jason Knapp, the creator of the design sprint, and offers a comprehensive guide on how to complete the process.
-Also, we will be sharing a series of posts further exploring each day of the Design Sprint.
+It is important to point out that this post has been nothing more than an elementary overview of the design sprint process.
+To more thoroughly learn about design sprints, read our series of posts that further explore each day of the process (Preparing for a Design Sprint).
+And if you’re a college student, think about joining a GoMahi.com Challenge to better learn the design sprint while getting real-world experience (and the chance to win lots of cash).

 REINVIGORATE YOUR CULTURE WITH ENERGY